 how does COVID-19 impact babies, kids and teens? is my child at risk?

-Each day, we’re learning more and more about the COVID-19 virus.
-Most children would have mild symptoms like a cold.
+Each day, we’re learning more about the COVID-19 virus.
+Most children have mild symptoms like a cold.
 In most cases, it seems to impact children and teens much less severely than adults.

-While previously, it was believed that children were largely unaffected, recent cases coming out of Europe, New York and others parts of the U.S. show a connection between the virus and kids presenting with pediatric multisystem inflammatory syndrome, which resembles Kawasaki disease.
-It’s important to remember that this is relatively uncommon.
-However, it’s important to keep doing what we’re doing to prevent the spread of infection—good hand hygiene, social distancing, etc. If you have any concern about your child, you should check with your pediatrician.
+In rare cases, children can develop pediatric multisystem inflammatory syndrome (MIS-C), which resembles Kawasaki disease, which would require more intensive treatment and care.
+This is why it’s important to keep doing what we’re doing to prevent the spread of infection—good hand hygiene, social distancing, etc. If you have any concern about your child, you should check with your pediatrician.

 what if my child has a chronic illness, like asthma, diabetes, or cystic fibrosis?